Kunal2341/HandPosesAlgorithm/README.md

 Change the image using the following adjustments only with **google media pipe**

  - Brigthen the image --> Done
- - Darken
+ - Darken --> Done
- - Flipped image
+ - Flipped image --> Done
  - Contrast
  - Lower resolution 50%
  - Rotate it 45